metacpan/metacpan-cpan-extracted/distros/S/SQL-Bind/README.md

 ## `Scalar values`

-Every value is replace with a `?`.
+Every value is replaced with a `?`.

     my ($sql, @bind) =
       sql 'SELECT foo FROM bar WHERE id=:id AND status=:status',